 Recycled clothing at POMP

-At POMP, we create sustainable clothing with world-class sustainability behind it, which includes a recycled range.
-Items like our remill T-shirts for women and men are made from 50% post-consumer recycled cotton and 50% GOTS-certified organic cotton.
+At POMP, we create sustainable clothing with world-class sustainability behind it, which includes a recycled range, with all items made from 50% post-consumer recycled cotton and 50% GOTS-certified organic cotton.
 And since we only use natural fabrics, there’s no issue with those malicious little microfabrics!

 This way, we combine recycled materials with sustainable new fabrics to create an exceptionally sustainable item overall, with extra longevity.
 After all, there’s no point buying a recycled item if it doesn’t last a long time and needs to be thrown away after a few wears!
 The last thing we need is more clothes going to mountainous landfill sites.